On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: INTRODUCTION

 Motivated by these limitations, we focus on the general model-based function approximation setting, where the state-action spaces can be arbitrarily large but we have access to a model class $\cM$ to approximate the dynamics of the Mean-Field system.
 The key question we would like to address is:

 In contrast with previous literature (especially in MFG setting), by ``fundamental'', we aim to understand the sample efficiency \emph{with the minimal (most basic) assumptions} including realizability (Assump.~\ref{assump:realizability}) and Lipschitz continuity (Assump.~\ref{assump:lipschitz}) without additional strong structural assumptions like contractivity or monotonicty \citep{guo2019learning,perrin2020fictitious, perolat2021scaling, elie2020convergence}.
-We treat them as fundamental assumptions because realizability ensures a good approximation exists so the learning is possible, and the Lipschitz assumption, as we will show later, guarantees the existences of the learning objective (NE policies) in MFG setting.
-Moreover, we only consider the trajectory sampling model (Def.~\ref{def:collection_process}), which is much milder than the generative model assumptions.
+We treat them as fundamental assumptions because realizability ensures a good approximation exists so the learning is possible, and the Lipschitz assumption, as we will show later, guarantees the existence of the learning objective in MFG setting.
+Moreover, we only consider the trajectory sampling model (Def.~\ref{def:collection_process}), which is much milder than the generative model assumptions \citep{guo2019learning}.

-To address our key question, in Sec.~\ref{sec:MB_ED_MFRL} we first propose a new notion called Mean-Field Model-Based Eluder Dimension (MF-MBED) generalized from Eluder Dimension in single-agent value approximation setting \citep{russo2013eluder}, which can characterize the complexity of mean-field function classes including but not limited to tabular setting.
-We also provide concrete examples of mean-field model classes with low MF-MBED, such as (generalized) linear MF-MDP, near-deterministic transition with Gaussian noise, etc. In Sec.~\ref{sec:O_MLE}, we develop sample efficient model-learning algorithms for MFRL based on maximal likelihood estimation, which can achieve sample complexity only polynomial in MF-MBED for both MFC and MFG.
+To address our key question, in Sec.~\ref{sec:MB_ED_MFRL} we first propose a new notion called Mean-Field Model-Based Eluder Dimension (MF-MBED).
+MF-MBED, generalized from Eluder Dimension in single-agent value approximation setting \citep{russo2013eluder}, characterizes the complexity of mean-field function classes including but not limited to tabular setting.
+We also provide concrete examples of mean-field model classes with low MF-MBED, such as (generalized) linear MF-MDP, near-deterministic transition with Gaussian noise, etc. In Sec.~\ref{sec:O_MLE}, we develop sample efficient model-learning algorithms for MFRL based on Maximal Likelihood Estimation (MLE), which can achieve sample complexity only polynomial in MF-MBED for both MFC and MFG.